choiwb/Secure_GW_GenAI/README.md

 - Frontend: Streamlit, Gradio
 - Production & Deployment: LangSmith
 -----
+- TO DO 1: LangSmith customizing - token count & price (OpenAI to HCX)
-- TO DO: FinOps & Generative AI Scenario
+- TO DO 2: Cloud Architecture & Generative AI Scenario